 A router is a must have in any shop and choosing the right bits is the most important item when creating any finished product with a router.
 Router bits come in hundreds of different styles and are used to create decorative effects and help joint wood together.
-Router bits are classified as either edge bits or non edge bits.
+Router bits are classified as either edge bits or non-edge bits.
 Edge bits have a small wheel on the bottom that guides the bit on the material your are working on.
-Non edge bits require a fence or router table.
-Below I listed some router bits that are commonly used.
+Non-edge bits require a fence or router table.
+Below are some router bits that are commonly used.

 Router Bit Materials

 High Speed Steel – Good for soft woods and are very inexpensive.
 Don’t use on hardwood as you will dull the bit and end up causing more strain on your router.

 Carbide Tipped – More expensive than the High-Speed Steel, but better for hardwoods and will stay sharper longer.
 I would suggest these bits.
 Again, you pay a little more, but in the long run, it is worth it.

 Solid Carbide – Very durable and very expensive.
 These are designed for a specific application such as mortising, laminate or pattern cutting.